 Moving to France with Bishop’s Move

 Have we convinced you to move to France yet?
 If you’re ready to get started, be sure to contact Bishop’s Move.
 As proud members of the British Association of Removers, we have the expertise to provide you with a complete removals package, tailored to suit your individual requirements.
-Plus, if you ever need to move back to the UK, we are on hand to help.
+Our BAR accreditation means you benefit from the highest industry standards, comprehensive insurance coverage, and access to independent dispute resolution should any issues arise.
+Plus, if you ever need to move back to the UK, we are on hand to help – many expats appreciate this two-way service, providing peace of mind that returning home is straightforward if circumstances change.

 With over 170 years of experience in the industry, we undertake regular moves to France from the UK and can advise on any aspect of your move.
+Our team has in-depth knowledge of French customs regulations, experience with Brexit-related documentation, and established relationships with French authorities, ensuring smooth, efficient relocations.
+We operate regular services to all regions of France, from Calais to the Côte d’Azur, from Brittany to Bordeaux.
 Find out more about our removals to France or book a moving survey today.
+Our free, no-obligation home surveys provide accurate quotations and allow us to discuss your specific requirements in detail.
+Contact us now to begin your French adventure with confidence.

 Moving to France FAQs

 Under the Schengen rule, British nationals can stay in France for up to 90 days within a period of 180 days without a visa.
-However, you will not be able to take up employment or establish a business without a suitable long-stay visa.
+This 90-day allowance is cumulative across all Schengen countries, not just France.
+Track your days carefully as overstaying can result in fines, deportation, and future entry bans.
+You will not be able to take up employment or establish a business without a suitable long-stay visa.
+The 90-day rule applies to tourism, visiting friends/family, or business meetings – but not actual work or establishing residence.

 Yes, you may be able to move to France without a traditional job offer, depending on your circumstances.
 Options for moving to France without a job include being able to meet the income threshold that will enable you to support yourself through savings, pension income, rental income, or remote work.